visipedia/inat_comp/README_raw.md

 \text{score} = \frac{1}{N} \sum_{i} e_{i}
 $$

+## Differences from iNaturalist 2017 Competition
+The 2018 competition differs from the [2017 Competition](README_2017.md) in several ways:

+### Species Only
+The 2017 dataset categories represented several taxonomic ranks.
+The 2018 categories are all species.

+### Evaluation on Tail Species Only
+For the 2017 competition, participants were evaluated on all 5k categories.
+For the 2018 competition we are only evaluating participants on species from the *tail*.
+Participants are encouraged to use the species from the head in novel ways to increase classification performance on species from the tail.

+### Taxonomy Information & Obfuscation
+The 2018 dataset contains kingdom, phylum, class, order, family, and genus taxonomic information for all species.
+However, we have obfuscated all taxonomic names to hinder participants from constructing web search terms to collect additional data.

 ## Guidelines

-Participants are restricted to train their algorithms on iNaturalist 2017 train and validation sets.
-Pretrained models may be used to construct the algorithms (e.g. ImageNet pretrained models) as long as participants do not actively collect additional data for the target categories of the iNaturalist 2017 competition.
+Participants are welcome to use the [iNaturalist 2017 Competition dataset](README_2017.md) as an additional data source.
+There is an overlap bewteen the 2017 categories and the 2018 *head species*, however we do not provide a mapping from the 2017 categories to the 2018 categories.
+Besides the 2017 dataset, participants are restricted from collecting additional natural world data for the 2018 competition.
+Pretrained models may be used to construct the algorithms (e.g. ImageNet pretrained models, or iNaturalist 2017 pretrained models).
 Please specify any and all external data used for training when uploading results.

-The general rule is that we want participants to use only the provided training and validation images to train a model to classify the test images.
+The general rule is that participants should only use the provided training and validation images to train a model to classify the test images.
 We do not want participants crawling the web in search of additional data for the target categories.
-Participants should be in the mindset that this is the only data available for those categories.
+Participants should be in the mindset that this is the only data available for these categories.

-Participants are allowed to collect additional annotations (e.g. bounding boxes) on the provided training and validation sets.
+Participants are allowed to collect additional annotations (e.g. bounding boxes, keypoints) on the provided training and validation sets.
 Teams should specify that they collected additional annotations when submitting results.

 ## Annotation Format
-We closely follow the annotation format of the [COCO dataset](http://mscoco.org/dataset/#download).
+We follow the annotation format of the [COCO dataset](http://mscoco.org/dataset/#download) and add additional fields.
 The annotations are stored in the [JSON format](http://www.json.org/) and are organized as follows:
 ```
 {
   "info" : info,